gedrutten/Portfolio/content/3644QCA/Day2.md

 </video>
 </br>

 I reflected a little on the fact that the message was in black and white and related it to our own written language.
 We write in black and white, or at least traditionally we did, and even today it is advised to use contrasting colours for text.
 It is interesting that the Yao women also used black and white - it is simple and gets the message across without distraction.
 Could you imagine how difficult it would be to read multi-couloured text.
 I think, by reducing the palette to 2 colours, they tell a clearer story.
-And by making their outer garmets so vibrantly colourful, they emphasise the monochrome message.
+And by making their outer garments so vibrantly colourful, they emphasise the monochrome message.

 ### Close up images of embroidery